playforscala/sample-applications/README.md

 The samples
 -----------

+This is a work in progress, we're currently busy finishing and uploading the sample applications for the remaining chapters.

 Most applications are updated for *Play 2.0.4*, and have an index page that shows links to the pages that demo the features of that application.

 The authors